joanclario/Faltings-Elliptic-Curves-over-Q/Magma_scripts/README.md

 This Magma script constructs parametrized representatives, up to quadratic twist, for the rational isogeny graph types of elliptic curves over $\mathbb{Q}$.

-More precisely, the script computes, for each graph type considered in the article:
+More precisely, the script computes, for each isogeny graph type:

 - a parametrized representative of the corresponding family of elliptic curves;
 - the associated signature